 On each jump you will have more responsibilities with a little less help from the instructor.
 Don’t worry though, the instructor will always be there to answer questions and give you guidance.

 Once you are cleared to skydive by yourself, you will be responsible for doing the gear checks, gearing up, exiting the plane and skydiving by yourself.
 Even though these are “solo” skydives, an instructor will be there to conduct safety checks on your gear and answer any questions.

-During your time as a student on solo status, you will be required to complete four coached “check dives”.
-These dives will be done with an instructor, who will observe your ability to complete a safe skydive.
+During your time as a student on solo status, you will be required to complete four coached jumps.
+These dives will be done with a coach, who will observe your ability to complete a safe skydive.

-Once you have completed 25 jumps, passed your check dives, and passed a written test you will officially be an A-licensed skydiver!
+Once you have completed 25 jumps and your proficiency card, you will officially be an A-licensed skydiver!